Adrien d'Avernas

 This paper proposes a new model of monetary policy implementation to account for two key developments: (i) the introduction of intraday liquidity requirements and (ii) the decreasing relevance of the federal funds market in favor of repurchase agreement (repo) markets with nonbank participants.
 Our paper demonstrates how liquidity requirements prevent banks from arbitraging between the fed funds and repo markets and generate large repo spikes.
 We propose a simple calibration for excess intraday reserves.
 Consistent with our theory, this metric turned negative in the summer of 2019, at the time US repo markets experienced a spike of 400 basis points.

-The Central Bank's Balance Sheet and Treasury Market Disruptions
+The Central Bank's Balance Sheet and Treasury Market Disruptions R&R

 (with Damon Petersen and Quentin Vandeweyer)